 Hi everyone, Welcome back to a new semester!
 Soon you will be tucked back into the books, and whilst the weather is not much to smile about there are tons of things to do in Glasgow before you really bunker down with your 2nd semester studies!

 Glasgow’s annual folk, roots and world music festival, Celtic Connections celebrates Celtic music and its connections to cultures across the globe.
-From 18 January – 4 February 2018, 2,100 musicians from around the world will descend on Glasgow and bring the city to life for 18 days of concerts, ceilidhs, talks, art exhibitions, workshops, and free events.
+From 16 January – 2 February 2020, 2,100 musicians from around the world will descend on Glasgow and bring the city to life for 18 days of concerts, ceilidhs, talks, art exhibitions, workshops, and free events.
 The festival is renowned for its strong spirit of collaboration, bringing together one-off line-ups for very special one night only collaborative shows.
 The camaraderie between musicians continues into the wee small hours at the late-night Festival Club – home of legendary musical collaborations and spontaneous sessions.
-The programme can be viewed here and tickets are available here.
+The programme can be viewed here and tickets are available from the website.

 This months hidden gem...

 Glasgow City Chambers tour – Mondays to Friday twice daily